fossabot/pocketrat/README.md

 PocketRat is a [Gopher] server written in [Go].

-It was written as a learning exercise, and with only infrequent references to [the RFC] and none to any existing implementations.
+It was written as a learning exercise, and with only infrequent references to [the RFC] and none to any existing server implementations.
 If it worked with `lynx` I called it good.

 As this was written as a learning exercise, and because I am a .NET developer by day, I am sure the code is horrible, unidiomatic Go.
 Please forgive me.